TheArturthur/CoppermindScraper/Cosmere/Shardhammer.md

 ## Notable Mentions
 Dalinar used his warhammer to dig a latrine ditch as he contemplated stepping down as Highprince.
-Sadeas recalls an incident one year after the assassination of Galivar in which he slaughtered a large number of Parshendi with only his hammer.
+Sadeas recalls an incident one year after the assassination of Gavilar in which he slaughtered a large number of Parshendi with only his hammer.
 When [[Adolin\|Adolin]] posed as Dalinar to meet with [[Eshonai\|Eshonai]] on the Shattered Plains, [[Teleb\|Teleb]] wore a Shardhammer strapped to his back.
 On a plateau run where Adolin assists other highprinces in a failed attempt to collect a gemheart, [[Jakamav\|Jakamav]] carries a shardhammer as a member of his team.
 During Adolin's duel-gone-bad, [[Elit Ruthar\|Elit]] wears the King's borrowed Shardplate and fights with a Shardbearer's hammer.